 Hyperthyroidism and hypothyroidism can slow down or speed up the body’s metabolism.
 Check with your doctor about your weight issues.

 To conclude, metabolism may depend on various factors, but you can speed up your metabolism by eating metabolism boosting food and incorporating healthy habits that will indirectly affect your metabolism in a positive way.
-So, start following these simple ways and get back to being fit and disease-free.
+So, now that you know how to boost metabolism, what are you waiting for?
+Start following these simple ways and get back to being fit and disease-free.
 Good Luck!

 Latest posts by Charushila Biswas (see all)